graim/GraimLabWebsite/_members/zachary-greenburg.md

 image: images/Zachary_Greenberg.jpg
 description: PhD Student
 role: phd
-group: alum
+group: phd
 aliases:
   - Z Greenburg
   - Z.Greenburg

 ---

 Zack is a pharmacy PhD student in Dr. Mei He's lab at UF, and is also co-advised by the Graim Lab.
-Zack started working with the Graim Lab in Fall 2020.
+Zack joined the Graim Lab in Fall 2020.